KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * Moves to a location away from the player and sends pieces of its shell into the sky.
 Over the next few seconds, three total shell pieces will fall from the sky towards the player, these leave updrafts where they fall.
   * The boss will not expose its core after this move, but its core will be exposed during the attack.
 * Moves to a location away from the player and floats into the sky, forming a rhombus with its shell pieces.
 Then, it sucks shell pieces into its core to form and fire wind blasts that deal AoE damage, it fires a total of 3 blasts.
 Move around to dodge (can dodge without dashing).
-* When HP is low (approx. 5%), moves to the center of the arena and forms 4 large floating Anemo Orbs along with several updrafts.
-After some time , absOrbs any Anemo Orbs that remain, healing a large portion of its HP for each Orb absOrbed.
+* When HP is low (approx. 5%), moves to the center of the arena and forms 4 large floating Anemo orbs along with several updrafts.
+After some time, absorbs any Anemo orbs that remain, healing a large portion of its HP for each orb absorbed.
-* If an Orb is absOrbed by the player it will not respawn the next time the Hypostasis uses Second Wind, and if all Orbs are absOrbed by the player it will become unable to reuse this ability and unable to heal.
+* If an orb is absorbed by the player it will not respawn the next time the Hypostasis uses Second Wind, and if all orbs are absorbed by the player it will become unable to reuse this ability and unable to heal.
 * The boss can't be killed without resolving this attack first.

 </TabItem>